wmbenedetto/turbine.js/README.md

 Setting `then` to `kill!` not only tells Turbine to stop, but it also prevents it from being started again.
 If you call `start()` after using `kill!`, Turbine will simply report an error.

-*Note that both `stop.` and `kill!` include punctuation -- that is required in order for Turbine to recognize them as special values.*
+*Note that both `stop.` and `kill!` include punctuation -- that's required in order for Turbine to recognize them as special values.*

 Continuing to flesh out the example above, we can add `stop.` to `isUserOver18.no`: